amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 4\.
 Create an AWS CodePipeline Pipeline and set it up to listen to AWS CodeCommit.

 Now it's time to hook everything together.
-In the AWS Management Console, navigate to the AWS CodePipeline console.
+In the AWS Management Console, navigate to the [AWS CodePipeline](https://console.aws.amazon.com/codepipeline/home#/) dashboard.
 Click on **Create Pipeline**.

-*Note: If this is your first time visiting the AWS CodePipeline console in the region, you will need to click "**Get Started**"*
+*Note: If this is your first time visiting the AWS CodePipeline console in the region, click on **Get Started***

 We're going to make this a production pipeline.
-Name the pipeline "**prod-iridium-service**".
+Name the pipeline `prod-iridium-service`.
 Click **Next**.

 ![CodePipeline Name](images/2-cp-create-name.png)

-For the Source Location, choose **AWS CodeCommit**.
-Then, choose the repository you created as in Step 1.
-Select **master** branch. and click **Next Step**.
+For the "Source Location", choose **AWS CodeCommit**.
+Then in the "AWS Code Commit" section, select your iridium repository and select the **master** branch.
+Click **Next Step**.

-*Here, we are choosing what we want AWS CodePipeline to monitor.
-Using Amazon CloudWatch Events, AWS CodeCommit will trigger when something is pushed to a repo.*
+*Here, you are choosing what you want AWS CodePipeline to monitor.
+Using Amazon CloudWatch Events, AWS CodeCommit will trigger this pipeline when something is pushed to a repo.*

 ![CodePipeline Source](images/2-cp-create-source.png)